We are a church that CARES for all.

 Everyone is encouraged to participate in all the CWU activities which are announced in the FOCUS.
 If there are any questions,

 please contact Ollie James, the representative for our church.

-Emergencies that affect our life, health and well-being or that of a loved one can result in the need of pastoral care.
-The pastors of this church are available to respond to those needs.
-Many other situations can arise that call for faith-based care and the pastors are also available to provide pastoral and spiritual care in those situations.
-Please call the office to let them know of such a need.
-Pastors Nick and Ashley try to be as timely as possibly to visit the hospital in times of need.
+Emergencies that affect our life, health and well-being or that of a loved one can result in the need of immediate care.
+The Deacons and Elders of this church are available to respond to those needs.
+Many other situations can arise that call for faith-based care and the Deacons and Elders are also available to provide care in those situations.
+Please call the office to let us know of such a need.

-It is our intention to visit anyone who’s hospitalized, and our Elders do a wonderful job of joining our ministers in paying special attention to those who are in the hospital but we need your help to make sure we’re aware of upcoming surgeries.
+It is our intention to visit anyone who’s hospitalized, but we need your help to make sure we’re aware of upcoming surgeries.

 If you or someone you care about is going in for surgery, or is admitted to a hospital for other reasons, please call us at the church (803-773-3814) to let us know.

 Prayer Shawl Ministry

 The Prayer Shawl Ministry of First Presbyterian Church was established in January of 2018.
 Our gatherings are a time of fellowship, devotion and prayer in the midst of creating prayer shawls that are given as tangible symbols of empathy and support as well as a reminder of God’s unending love and care.
 Baby blankets are also given to the parents of new babies with our prayer that God will watch over their precious gift.
 We meet on the third Monday of each month at the home of Jayne Fort, 505 West Calhoun, from 10 a.m. to 12 noon.
 If you knit or crochet, or would like to learn the craft, we invite you to join us.